 Following Dorset Art Weeks, or any major exhibition, I usually lie fallow for a while taking stock, taking back my space and cogitating about where my creative life is heading next.

-The hot, hot summer and the new inclusion of ‘graphic’ novels as Booker Prize candidates inspired me to create strong, bright and hot little abstracts making some of them into book covers containing my own graphic short stories of spontaneous calligraphy on hand made Himalaya papers and bound with colourful cotton threads.
+The hot, hot summer of 2018 and the new inclusion of ‘graphic’ novels as Man Booker Prize candidates inspired me to create strong, bright and hot little abstracts making some of them into book covers containing my own graphic short stories of spontaneous calligraphy on hand made Himalaya papers and bound with colourful cotton threads.

 Meanwhile, my Shaftesbury artist friends and I were meeting up for coffee, ‘outwith’ drawing sessions, as my old whiskey swilling first year tutor called what is now fashionably labelled ‘Plein Air’ drawing and much discussion about how we can attract more attention to local visual artists in Shaftesbury.
 A lightbulb moment produced the notion that we could hold monthly Art Fairs in the Town Hall if the rental of the space was affordable.